farukc/AzureIoTHub-TI-CC3200/README.md

  3. See how to show your telemetry data in Microsoft Power BI :

-   1. Create your free trial Microsoft Power BI account :
+   1. Create your free Microsoft Power BI account :

      1. Go to [http://www.powerbi.com](http://www.powerbi.com) and click "Start for free" button :
      ![](images/pbi_01_PowerBI_create_account.png)